awsdocs/aws-powershell-user-guide/doc_source/saml-pst.md

 ### Example 1: Set a Default Role with `Set-AWSCredential`<a name="example-1-set-a-default-role-with-set-awscredential"></a>

-This example sets a default role for a Tools for PowerShell session by using `Set-AWSCredential`\.
+This example sets a default role for a AWS Tools for PowerShell session by using `Set-AWSCredential`\.
 Then, you can run cmdlets that require credentials, and are authorized by the specified role\.
 This example lists all Amazon Elastic Compute Cloud instances in the US West \(Oregon\) Region that are associated with the profile you specified with the `Set-AWSCredential` cmdlet\.

 ```
 PS > Set-AWSCredential -ProfileName SAMLDemoProfile